 If you have a foot or toe abnormality causing recurring problems, an operation may be advised if all else fails.
 For example, an operation may be needed to straighten a deformed toe, or to cut out a part of a bone that is sticking out from a toe and causing problems.
 If you need an operation then you will be referred to a surgeon who will be able to discuss this with you in more detail.

 Occasionally corns or calluses can become infected.
-If this happens then your skin around the corn (or callus) will become red and sore.
-Your doctor will be able to prescribe medicines called antibiotics if this happens.
+If this happens then your corn would become more painful and the skin around the corn (or callus) will become red and sore.
+Pus may come out of the corn.
+You should see your GP, who will be able to prescribe antibiotics if necessary.

 Further reading and references